 The show's findings were confirmed in 2007 by experiments conducted by the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), which made more than 2.000 attempts to ignite gasoline with a cigarette under various conditions.

 All attempts failed.
-"Despite what you see in action movies, dropping a lit cigarette into gasoline will not ignite it, assuming normal oxygen levels are present and no unusual circumstances," said Richard Tontarski, then head of of the ATF.
+"Despite what you see in action movies, dropping a lit cigarette into gasoline will not ignite it, assuming normal oxygen levels are present and no unusual circumstances," said Richard Tontarski, then-chief of the ATF investigation.

-In 2017, when John finally had the hearing to present the new evidence, his attorney Tara Thompson and his legal team presented several witnesses for the defendant's alibi, by seven witnesses who testified that they were tortured by the same police officers who had forced him to sign the confession.
+In 2017, when John finally had the hearing to present the new evidence, his attorney Tara Thompson and his legal team presented several witnesses for the defendant's alibi, in addition to seven witnesses who testified that they were tortured by the same police officers who arrested him. they had forced him to sign the confession.

 After all, there were documents showing that John's false confession was scientifically impossible...
 In 2019, the appellate court acquitted John after concluding that without his false confession, which he did not voluntarily give, "the case was non-existent."